Sir-Sloth-The-Lazy/financial-policy-optimization-with-RL/README.md

 ## 📌 Project Overview

-The goal of this project is to build an automated decision system for loan approvals.
+The goal of this project is to build an automated decision system for loan approvals using the [Lending Club Dataset](https://www.kaggle.com/wordsforthewise/lending-club).
 We aim to minimize defaults while maximizing interest profit.

 We compare two distinct approaches:

 1.  **Deep Learning (Supervised)**: Predicting the _Probability of Default_ and thresholding it.